UoB-COMSM0110/2024-group-13/READMEReport.md

 *Pac-Miner paper prototype.*

-We then built a narrative involving our Pac-Man character fleeing underground from ghosts in arcade machines.
-Special events could be attributed nicely to the mutations and unexpected occurrences arising from the effects of uranium found underground.
-With additional potential for altering the game play mechanics through the effect of darkness underground and different types of wall materials.
-Throughout this process, we used Adobe Illustrator to create accurate mockups of the interface.

-[side by side images of adobe illustrator mockups]

 #### Stakeholder Analysis
 We applied the Onion Model when discussing the parties involved in building, using and assessing the quality of our game:
 1. Developers (Core Layer): We were responsible for designing, coding, and testing the game